Hankasuarus1/D3/PLAN.md

 #### World-wide grid & rendering

-- [ ] Make sure the grid system works for any latitude/longitude (not just near the classroom).
+- [x] Make sure the grid system works for any latitude/longitude (not just near the classroom)
-- [ ] Change the grid generation so it expands as the camera moves:
+- [x] Change the grid generation so it expands as the camera moves:
-  - [ ] On map `moveend`, compute the visible bounds
+  - [x] On map `moveend`, compute the visible bounds
-  - [ ] For each visible cell, create rectangles and labels if they don’t already exist
+  - [x] For each visible cell, create rectangles and labels if they don’t already exist
-- [ ] Confirm that when the player pans to a far-away area (e.g., across the world), the grid and tokens still appear there.
+- [x] Confirm that when the player pans to a far-away area (e.g., across the world), the grid and tokens still appear there

 #### Player movement (simulated travel)

-- [ ] Replace the fixed player position with a dynamic `playerLatLng`.
+- [x] Replace the fixed player position with a dynamic `playerLatLng`
-- [ ] Update `isCellNearPlayer` to use the current `playerLatLng` instead of a hard-coded cell.
+- [x] Update `isCellNearPlayer` to use the current `playerLatLng` instead of a hard-coded cell
-- [ ] Add a way to move the player anywhere on the map (e.g., right-click or a special button):
+- [x] Add a way to move the player anywhere on the map (right-click on the map):
-  - [ ] Move the player marker to the new location
+  - [x] Move the player marker to the new location
-  - [ ] Recompute the player’s grid cell
+  - [x] Recompute the player’s grid cell
-  - [ ] Optionally recenter the map on the player
+  - [x] Recenter the map on the player
-- [ ] Update the status text / UI to explain how to move the player.
+- [x] Update the status text / UI to explain how to move the player

 #### Higher-value crafting goal

-- [ ] Increase the `TARGET_TOKEN_VALUE` (e.g., from 16 to 64 or 128).
+- [x] Increase the `TARGET_TOKEN_VALUE` (e.g., from 16 to 64) to encourage movement
-- [ ] Test that it is still possible (but more challenging) to reach the goal using resources from multiple areas.
+- [x] Test that it is still possible (but more challenging) to reach the goal using resources from multiple areas
-- [ ] Verify that the win condition still triggers correctly after travel.
+- [x] Verify that the win condition still triggers correctly after travel

 #### Cleanup & commit

-- [ ] Do at least one cleanup-only commit for D3.b (no new features, just code quality).
+- [ ] Do at least one cleanup-only commit for D3.b (no new features, just code quality)
-- [ ] Add a commit with a clear message marking D3.b completion (e.g. `(D3.b complete)`).
+- [ ] Add a commit with a clear message marking D3.b completion (e.g. `(D3.b complete)`)

 ---